nuxt-modules/tailwindcss/docs/content/en/index.md

 category: ''
 categoryPosition: 1
 features:
-  - Add Tailwind CSS in your Nuxt application in seconds
+  - Zero configuration to start
+  - PurgeCSS included for minimal CSS
   - Use latest CSS features (Stage 1)
-  - PurgeCSS included for minimal CSS
   - Reference your Tailwind config in your app
   - Extendable by Nuxt modules
 ---